 Restores custom files and data.

-After preparing for the upgrade, make sure to shut down the CloudBees CD server service before installing CloudBees CD 9.x.
+After preparing for the upgrade, make sure to shut down the CloudBees CD/RO server service before installing the newer version of CloudBees CD/RO.

-If you are upgrading CloudBees CD from version 9.1 or earlier, to version 9.2 or later, a new passkey with AES 256-bit encryption is automatically generated, replacing the older 128-bit passkey.
-During the database upgrade phase of the process, the CloudBees CD server re-encrypts the following using the newly generated passkey.
+If you are upgrading CloudBees CD/RO from version 9.1 or earlier to version 9.2 or later, a new passkey with AES 256-bit encryption is automatically generated, replacing the older 128-bit passkey.
+During the database upgrade phase of the process, the CloudBees CD/RO server re-encrypts the following using the newly generated passkey.

 All the credentials in the system including the